 Eat the way your body needs you to eat.
 The word diet often makes you think of boring foods.
-However, there are ways to follow eating plans that will have less impact on your glucose levels and obviously there is a way to make these dishes something delicious that you can afford.
+However, there are ways to follow eating plans that will have less impact on your blood glucose levels and obviously there is a way to make these dishes something delicious that you can afford.

-The DiRECT study from the University of Newcastle, for example, showed that low carbohydrate eating plans can be very beneficial for the management of Type 2 diabetes.
+The DiRECT study from the University of Newcastle, for example, showed that low carbohydrate eating plans can be very beneficial for the management of type 2 diabetes.
 Even though it is known that not all diet plans are for everyone, this is an option that you may want to discuss with your team of health professionals.

 Nourish yourself not only with what is on your plate.
 Nutrition goes beyond what is on your plate.
 Nourishing your body means more than watching what you eat, it also means taking care of your relationship with your surroundings, taking care of your emotional health, your career, your physical activity and of course your spirituality.

-Let’s not forget that taking care of a life condition like Type 2 diabetes will also require to take care of ourselves in other ways.
+Let’s not forget that taking care of a life condition like type 2 diabetes will also require to take care of ourselves in other ways.

 Take care of yourself

 Celebrate your achievements.
-So, if you have been waking up for a long time with your glucose in an adequate range, approach your team of healthcare professionals to make adjustments little by little.
-Celebrate the fact that you are managing your living condition well and if your glucose is still not in an adequate range, also celebrate the opportunities that are presented to you to try again.
+So, if you have been waking up for a long time with your blood glucose in an adequate range, approach your team of healthcare professionals to make adjustments little by little.
+Celebrate the fact that you are managing your living condition well and if your blood glucose is still not in an adequate range, also celebrate the opportunities that are presented to you to try again.